Andy Cizek: Termina

 In 2019, Cizek and a fellow YouTuber, guitarist Nik Nocturnal, started a modern metal project named Termina.
 By 2025, Termina has independently released two full-length albums, and numerous singles, having released songs with such guest musicians as Marcus Bridge of Northlane, Phil Bozeman of Whitechapel, and Jason Richardson among others.

 Monuments

-On 1 July 2019, a british progressive metal band Monuments announced the departure of their vocalist, Chris Barretto.
+On 1 July 2019, British progressive metal band Monuments announced the departure of their vocalist, Chris Barretto.
 They announced Cizek as their fill-in singer for the rest of their 2019 tour.
 On 11 October 2019, Monuments announced Cizek was their official vocalist.

 Dearest

 Recorded in 2018, an EP "Corrode" was released in 2022 by a progressive metal project Dearest.
 It features Cizek on vocals, guitarist Lukas Guyader (ex-Intervals) and drummer Anup Sastry (ex-Intervals, ex-Skyharbor).

 A Lot Like Birds

 On August 10, 2024, Cizek was announced as a touring co-vocalist for post-hardcore band A Lot Like Birds on their fall 2024 tour.

 On October 1, 2025, A Lot Like Birds released "When in Love", a single featuring Geoff Rickly of Thursday, marking their first official release in 7 years.
 The description for the song's music video confirmed Cizek as an official member of the band's lineup.